Skip to main content

 Step 3.1.4: Disclaimer

-It is well-established case law that exclusion from patentability can be circumvented, if the non-patentable part, here any surgical-steps or treatments, is validly disclaimed[6].
-A very important aspect regarding disclaiming is the perquisite that the part that should be disclaimed, i.e., the non-patentable subject-matter, can be clearly distinguished/delimited from the remaining part, i.e., the patentable subject-matter.
-If the non-patentable subject-matter (surgical steps) cannot be separated from the patentable subject-matter, adding a disclaimer to the claim for disclaiming the non-patentable subject-matter would introduce an ambiguity, since then it cannot be determined form the claim wording anymore what exactly is covered by the scope of the claim.
-In addition, the requirements of the European Patent Convention (EPC) and the requirements for undisclosed disclaimers established in G 1/03 and G 2/03 or the requirements for undisclosed disclaimers established in G 2/10 must be fulfilled[7]:
+It is well-established case law that exclusion from patentability can be circumvented, if the non-patentable part, here any surgical-step or treatment, is validly disclaimed[6].
+A very important aspect regarding disclaiming is the perquisite that the part that should be disclaimed, i.e., the non-patentable subject-matter, can be clearly distinguished / delimited from the remaining part, i.e., the patentable subject-matter.
+If the non-patentable subject-matter (surgical step(s)) cannot be separated from the patentable subject-matter, adding a disclaimer to the claim for disclaiming the non-patentable subject-matter introduces an ambiguity, since then it cannot be determined form the claim wording anymore what exactly is covered by the scope of the claim.
+In addition, the requirements of the European Patent Convention (EPC) and the requirements for undisclosed disclaimers established in G 1/03 and G 2/03 or the requirements for disclosed disclaimers established in G 2/10 must be fulfilled[7]:

 Subject-matter of claim with undisclosed disclaimer must: